 Speaking of descaling, the Barista Pro does include a water filter, which should eliminate the need for frequent cleaning cycles.
 Oh, and before you ask, yes, you’ll need to eventually replace the water filter.
 Fortunately, it’s easy to get hold of a replacement Breville Claro Swiss Water Filter on Amazon.

-Even with the water filter installed, you’ll probably need to run the cleaning cycle every couple of months.
+Even with the Breville Barista Pro water filter installed, you’ll probably need to run the cleaning cycle every couple of months.
 The good news about descaling the Barista Pro?
 The machine will remind you when it’s time to descale.
 I recommend using Durgol Descaler for the best results.

-There’s also a second indicator that lets you know when it’s time to run a flush cycle.
+If you’re wondering how to flush the Breville Barista Pro, all you have to do is run the flush cycle, and once again, the machine will let you know when it’s time to run it.
 A flush cycle does exactly what you’d think.
 It flushes coffee oil residue from the group head and prevents buildup.
 For this, you’ll need to get hold of Breville espresso machine cleaning tablets.

 Of course, you will need to keep up with more frequent maintenance too.
 This includes wiping off the portafilter after each use.
 To purge the group head, run hot water through the portafilter after every espresso shot.
 You can use a similar tactic on the steam wand by purging the milk residue from the wand.